SanjayMarreddi/Verzeo-ML-Internship/README.md

 ### Verzeo_ML_Internship
-This contains my Code Files and Projects of ML Internship at Verzeo
+This contains my Codes and Projects of ML Internship at Verzeo